Concept: Charlson Comorbidity Index

 The MCHP Charlson Comorbidity Index SAS macros have a parameter option to include all types of diagnoses (type=off) or to limit the diagnoses to exclude complications (type=on).
 A research decision should be made on whether to include all diagnoses or exclude complications in the Index calculation.

-The two MCHP SAS macros are available below:
+The two MCHP SAS macros for working with hospital data are available below:

 NOTE: In December 2018, a 5-digit diagnosis code variable was added to the Medical Services data.
 If recorded, the first 3-digits of both the 3-digit and 5-digit diagnosis code variables will match exactly.
-The 5-digit diagnosis code variable applies to records from 2015/16 forward.
+The 5-digit diagnosis code variable applies to records from 2015/16 forward, but may not be available in all records.

 The use of 3-digit codes requires a modification in the Charlson Comorbidity Index algorithm.
 These modifications include: